Rossignol Soul 7 HD Review

 Rossignol has been a leading ski manufacturer for…well, for forever.
 They've been cranking out high-performance skis since your grandpa was slaying the gnar.
 The Soul 7 HD is no different, and after reading raving reviews about them, we decided to give the Soul 7s a shot ourselves.

 This ski is by far the widest underfoot in our review lineup.
 Measuring in at a whopping 106mm underfoot, it is just one step shy of being considered a true powder ski.
 We tested it in a 188cm length, but it has a progressive sidecut and short turn radius, so our testers felt it deserved a shot in our all-mountain category.

 Stability at Speed

 Rossignol uses their Air Tip 2.0 in the Soul 7 HD and claim that it reduces weight while delivering stability.
 Our testers found the skis were lightweight, but once they got up to speed on them, their confidence in the ski dropped.

-The unique tips began to chatter and felt remarkably like the Icelantic Pioneer 95.
-Although, unlike the Pioneer, the Soul 7 felt more stable underfoot, due in part to a carbon-alloy mix used in the core of the ski.
+The unique tips began to chatter when ramping up speed, but our testers did find some stability underfoot, due in part to a carbon-alloy mix used in the core of the ski.
 If you're on a groomer and the snow is soft, feel free to open it up on these skis.
 If it is firm or variable, proceed with caution.

 The Soul 7 HD came in right in the middle of the pack regarding it's carving performance.
-Our testers felt just as confident laying them on edge in the soft snow as with the Blizzard Rustler 10, but when the snow surface was uneven or firm, the Soul 7 seemed to lose a bit of edge hold.
+Our testers felt confident laying them on edge in the soft snow, but when the snow surface was uneven or firm, the Soul 7 seemed to lose a bit of edge hold.

 This Soul 7 also excels at short radius, and quick carving turns.
-Rossignol racing background is evident in this ski, although not quite like its cousin, the Rossignol Experience 88 TI.
+Rossignol racing background is evident in this ski, although not quite like its on-piste inspired cousins, which we also reviewed.
 Plenty of fun can be had when these skis are on edge.
 You just need to be a little more picky about the conditions.